Ian Bennett (footballer)

 Ian Michael Bennett (born 10 October 1971) is an English former footballer who played as a goalkeeper from 1989 to 2014, most notably representing Birmingham City between 1993 and 2005.
-He is currently the goalkeeping coach at Doncaster.
+He is the goalkeeping coach at Huddersfield Town.

 Early life

 Ian Michael Bennett was born on 10 October 1971 in Worksop, Nottinghamshire.

 Playing career

 QPR and Newcastle

 Bennett started his football career as a YTS trainee with Queens Park Rangers in 1988.
 He turned professional with Newcastle United in March of the same season.
 Bennett never made a single first-team appearance for either club, and signed for Peterborough United in March 1991.

 Peterborough United

 Bennett signed for Peterborough United in March 1991.
 He made 89 appearances for the Posh (72 in the League) as they gained successive promotions from the old Fourth and Third Divisions between 1991 and 1993.
 After two seasons in the then First Division, Bennett moved on.